NREL/ssc/datadictionary.md

 custom wall thicknesses for the runner piping as read from the modified output files.
 Utilized if custom_sf_pipe_sizes is true.
 Do not change the number of values (sections) as this will result in unpredictable model behavior. [^](#toc)

 ### sgs_diams
-custom diameters for the SGS piping as read from the modified output files.
+custom inner diameters for the SGS piping as read from the modified output files.
 Utilized if custom_sgs_pipe_sizes is true.
 Do not change the number of values (sections) as this will result in unpredictable model behavior. [^](#toc)

 Collection Sections:
 - 0: &nbsp;&nbsp;&nbsp; Solar field (SF) pump suction header to individual SF pump inlet